welcome to bethel horizons

 renew + relax + reconnect

 Adamah Art Studios of Bethel Horizons is a fine arts education campus on 550 beautiful acres in Wisconsin’s Driftless Area.
-Adamah offers over 40 immersive, all-inclusive workshops with nationally recognized artists annually.
-Adamah specializes in ceramics, fiber arts, and eco-dyeing.
-With our fully equipped ceramics and brand-new multimedia studio, beginners and professionals alike can grow their craft through day, weekend, or week long workshops.
+Adamah offers a variety of immersive, all-inclusive workshops with nationally recognized artists.
+With our fully equipped ceramics and brand-new multimedia studio, beginners and professionals alike can grow their craft through day, weekend, or week-long workshops.
 Relaxing on our expansive deck with breathtaking views will inspire creativity and connection with other like-minded artists.
+Make your next vacation one with a focus and join us for a workshop.

 Bethel Horizons Foundation, Inc. came into existence in May of 1969, when it was incorporated in the State of Wisconsin as a 501(c )(3) organization.
 The initial land purchase included a 280-acre farm of Marvin Halverson.
 In addition, 160 acres were purchased from Lester and Mildred Anderson, resulting in a 440-acre campsite.
 In 1970, the board of directors entered into an agreement with a master planner, Harrison and Associates of Nevada, Iowa.
 Over a year’s time, they produced a master plan for the 440 acres.
 One of the main provisions of this master plan was not to build permanent housing structures on the land east of the first valley.
 The master plan also suggested that the main site be concentrated at the Anderson farm site.
 This decision led to the tearing down of the Halverson farm buildings in the valley in the early 1970’s.
 In 2020, the Bethel Horizons’ Board approved an updated Master Plan, building on this foundation and preparing for the future.